 Should students begin to show COVID-19 symptoms, we will immediately isolate the student(s) from the rest of the group.
 We will contact the relevant medical authorities and follow their instructions, including a COVID-19 test should it be recommended.
 While awaiting test results, the student(s) will be kept in isolation until a negative result is received.

-According to Ministry of Health requirements, any person exposed to a known carrier of COVID-19 must quarantine for two weeks.
-Should this happen to a student(s), they will immediately be put in quarantine in an isolated room and we will arrange for them to receive a COVID-19 test.
-The student(s) must stay in quarantine from the group for the entire required time, even if tests yield a negative result.
+According to Ministry of Health requirements, any person exposed to a known carrier of COVID-19 must quarantine for seven days with two negative PCR corona-tests.
+Should our student(s) be exposed, they will immediately be put in quarantine in an isolated room and we will make all of the necessary arrangements, including getting them their COVID-19 tests.
+The student(s) must stay in quarantine for the entire required time.
 During this time the student(s) will participate in classes and other programming (when possible) online.

 While we hope to avoid the following situation by employing strict preventative procedures, students testing positive for COVID-19 will immediately be placed in complete isolation away from the group.
 The ENTIRE group will then be placed under quarantine and, according to the current Ministry of Health guidelines, all students will be tested for the virus.
 As much as possible, all programming, including classes, will operate online.
 COVID-19 positive students will remain in isolation under the care of medical staff until we receive further instruction from the Ministry of Health.
 These students will stay in an isolated room(s) on campus.
 They will receive meals and be checked on regularly.
 Staff members will clear their trash and take care of their laundry.
 Students will be able to see their friends on WhatsApp and video/zoom calls.
 Staff will be on call 24/7 to the students.
 Students will be equipped with cleaning supplies, extra towels and sheets, toilet paper, thermometer, approved over the counter medication, and snack food as necessary.
 The students will, at no times, be allowed to leave the room.
 Should the student(s) need additional medical care, we will consult with medical experts.